janghaludu/linkdot/content/lastfm-similarity-music.md

 2. Dot Product Cosine  -  0.416 & **0.2815**
 3. $s(x)$ score - 0.296 & 0.2633

 That function I created out of thin air appears to be more consistent!
-And also pretty close to the **29%** similarity we seem to have according to last.fm! **Whoa!** I'm assuming it's just a coincidence.
-Will run this function over other data sets and see how it fares.
+And also pretty close to the **29%** similarity we seem to have according to last.fm!
+Nice.

-So, in conclusion, last.fm's similarity metric is most likely based on cosine similarity among common artists.
 # Code

 Used [this](https://gist.github.com/bitmorse/5201491) script to download last.fm data to a text file.
 Removed the data that isn't relevant to the task at hand - artist, album, song ids at musicbrainz.
 The data set I downloaded for my user profile was unfortunately missing values(Song and Album names) at many places.
 Had to fix that first.
 Then I had to clean up my ipod data and merge it with the last.fm data.
 Duplication due to wrong capitalization, Spellings, 'The' issues. *Fun times.*